 ICR IOWA has multiple domestic and international connections through direct flights available at The Eastern Iowa Airport (CID).
 Nearly one-third of the country’s population is within an hour flight of our area.

 Eastern Iowa Airport (CID)

-The Eastern Iowa Airport has nonstop commercial service to 13 destinations including: Atlanta, Charlotte, Chicago, Dallas/Fort Worth, Denver, Detroit, Las Vegas, Los Angeles (seasonal), Minneapolis, Orlando-Sanford, Phoenix-Mesa, Punta Gorda/Ft.
-Meyers and St. Petersburg/Clearwater, and is ranked in the Top 10 of airports in the seven-state Midwestern region, based on number of non-stop destinations and number of daily flights.
+The Eastern Iowa Airport has nonstop commercial service to 17 destinations including: Atlanta, Charlotte, Chicago, Dallas/Fort Worth, Denver, Detroit, Las Vegas, Los Angeles, Minneapolis-St. Paul, Nashville, Orlando, Orlando-Sanford, Phoenix Sky Harbor, Phoenix-Mesa, Punta Gorda/Ft.
+Meyers, Sarasota and St. Petersburg/Clearwater, and is ranked in the Top 10 of airports in the seven-state Midwestern region, based on number of non-stop destinations and number of daily flights.
 This ranking includes airports in major metropolitan areas including Chicago, Minneapolis/St. Paul and St. Louis.

 The airport is also served by air cargo carriers FedEx, UPS and DHL shipping approximately 20,000 tons of cargo annually.